Alberta Record

 Why it matters

-- Fundamentally alters privacy protections by enabling broad access and use of electronic health records without requiring individual consent, potentially impacting civil liberties and privacy rights.
+• Reduces individual privacy protections by enabling access to electronic health records without consent, affecting privacy rights.

 Other governance concerns